nothingtoocrazy/alphaplayground/README.md

 # Soccer game time chatbot app (IN DEVELOPMENT)
 Laravel 5.5.43 (PHP 7.0) / MySQL

 Front-end Angular 6 repo: https://github.com/nothingtoocrazy/chatbot-frontend

 ## Ideas
 - For each game, display which network (fox/nbcsn/espn) is hosting the game and provide links to take you right to the game.
 Always have 'r/soccerstreams' as a fallback.
 - This site does some similar things.
 For content inspiration (not design - the design is bad): https://www.livesoccertv.com/

+## Schedule to sync data from football-data API to DB
+- Leagues: once a year
+- Teams: once a year
+- Matches: twice a month
+- Day-of matches: direct API call

 ## Action plan
 ### Sprint 1: